bitcaster-io/bitcaster/docs/adm-guide/quickstart.md

 Now register a [Channel](channel) with the bitcaster.dispatchers.email.EmailDispatcher [Dispatcher](dispatcher).
 Once saved edit the record and use the *configure* button to setup you email server of choice.

 Hint: Test the channel!
-Look for the *test* button on the configured channel in the admin console.
+Look for the *Test* button on the configured channel in the admin console.
 If you do not yet have an _active_ (for the testing purpose, doesn't require to be _validated_) [Assignment](assignment) the admin will propose you add one for your configured
 [Addresses](address).